Christopher-DSA/SQL-Project/README.md

 ## Challenges
 (discuss challenges you faced in the project)
-Learning to understand the buisness process soley through the data I received in the CSV files was an interesting experience.
-This was helpful learning experience.
+Learning to understand the buisness process of the website through the data I received in the CSV files was an interesting experience.

+Data type divison was an unexpected challenge in this project.
+I created a query to calculate the percentage of customers who visited website and also made a purchase but I would always get the result of 0.
+The issues was that the data I was dividing was the big int data type.
+After casting to the numeric type I got the expected result.
 ## Future Goals
 (what would you do if you had more time?)
+If I  had more time, even though I spent 4 hours cleaning the data I would spend a little bit more time double checking everything to make sure I removed all the dirty data.
+Another thing I would have done if I had more time is implementing more QA when running me queries.
+I did QA some of my queries but I didin't get the chance to practice QA on all of them.